robalb/my-website/astro-website/src/pages/me.md

 - *ngrok* - A quick way to setup reverse shells (for ctf games, i should punctualize), and test complex environments

-- *insomnia* - I use this tool whenever i'm dealing with documented apis
+- *insomnia* - A good loking tool to test and call apis

-- *burp suite* - When i use this tool the apis are rarely documented - tip: check out the foxyProxy browser extension to manage the burp proxy painlessly
+- *burp suite* - An efficient tool to test and _break_ apis.

+- *keepass* - An ancient password manager

 ## Languages